How to Do Military Presses with Perfect Form (Stay Safe)

 Path the Bar Travels

 Once you have correctly positioned your hands, it’s time to get ready to lift the barbell.
 The starting point is at the base of the neck, but depending on your particular body composition, you can begin with the bar under your chin.
-You’ll know if you are positioned correctly if the bar would hit you on the chin if you failed to tilt your head slightly backward.
+You’ll know if you are positioned correctly if the bar hits you on the chin if you fail to tilt your head slightly backward.
 When you raise the bar, it should almost graze your nose.

 Once you get to the top of this lift, you have two ways to complete it.
 Either you can position the barbell so it goes backward slightly and creates a gap formed by your arms and then lock your elbows, or you can keep a completely vertical path until you get to the top of the lift.